MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/view-entity-data-power-bi.md

 > [!WARNING]
 > A problem has been identified with the Tabular Data Stream (TDS) endpoint.
 This feature is globally disabled, and we are working urgently to address the issue.
 > A fix for the issue found is being being deployed.
 It will be deployed and the feature re-enabled to all public regions the first week of November.
 The safe deployment practice is being followed so the feature may be available in your region earlier.
-Thanks for your patience as we developed a fix.
+Thank you for your patience.
 >
 > While this feature is disabled, the existing Commmon Data Service connector still works using the import connection mode.